PrinceErias/limits/README.md

 	You are not special (Unless I like you.).
 	There are four or five people in this universe I give a shit about.
 No, I will not tell you if you are one of them.
 Act like you aren't.
 	If you think I care about you - I probably don't.
+ 	If you are being an idiot, do not expect me to change what I am doing to accomodate that.
+Your stupidity is not my problem.

 Oh, and remember: I do not need to explain myself to you, or to anyone.
 Pretty much, you get 3 warnings.
 First warning, Verbal.
 Second warning, I block you until..
 Well, until I feel like it.
 Third warning, bye.
 That's it.